Who or what inspired you to take up the piano and pursue a career in music?

 Which performance/recordings are you most proud of?

-Which particular works do you think you play best?
+Which particular works do you think you perform best?

 How do you make your repertoire choices from season to season?

-Do you have a favourite concert venue to perform in and why?
+Do you have a favorite concert venue to perform in and why?

 What is your most memorable concert experience?